 - Any character may be played by anyone, female or male.

-- Genders of certain other characters can be swapped (a male can be changed to a female), but please contact ahead of time if that is your desire.
+- A male can be changed to a female for play purposes; however, please contact ahead of time if that is your desire.

 George Burroughs – former minister in Salem village.
 He left after not being paid for 3 months.
 His salary was taken to buy new muskets by Johnathon Walcott He has been ordered back by the court to answer questions about possibly being involved in witchcraft.